 We pride ourself in offering you a wide variety of multi-purpose apples throughout the season.
-Appleland offers both ready picked and Pick-Your-Own apples in-season.
+Appleland offers both Pre-Picked and U-Pick apples in-season.
 See U-Pick Apples section for more information.

-We realize that everyone has different tastes with different needs for using our apples.
-Therefore, Appleland offers many different types of apples for your choosing, including Honeycrisp.
+We realize people have different tastes with different needs for using our apples.
+Appleland offers many different types of apples for your choosing, including Honeycrisp.
 See the chart below for apple varieties we produce in our orchard with a description of their flavor and texture, when each apple variety ripens and is ready to pick, along with their uses and even some special hints.

 We offer some storing and keeping hints for your apples.
 Click storing your apples for more information.